 - Payment of tax

-- You must fill in details of outward and inward supplies that are liable for reverse charges, and include all non-GST and exempted outward supplies as well.
+- You must fill in details of outward and inward supplies liable for reverse charges and include all non-GST and exempted outward supplies.

 - You will also have to enter details of the total taxable value, ISGT, CGST, SGST, and cess for all your supplies.